post-duif/integration-listmonk-wordpress-plugin/README.md

 ## How to use this plugin

 1. Download the plugin and upload the folder to you WordPress plugin directory.
 Plugin will be available through the WordPress plugin search function later.
 2. Make sure you have access to a configured listmonk server.
 You can connect listmonk to email services like Amazon SES, costing you as little as 0.1$ per thousand emails.
-For this WordPress integration plugin you need the listmonk URL, username and password.
 3. Use either WPForms or the WooCommerce checkout to send subscriber data to listmonk.
 If you want to use the WooCommerce checkout to automatically subscribe customers to your mailing lists, you should have a custom fields plugin installed.
 4. Figure out the _listmonk list ID_ that you want to use to subscribe everyone to.
 See listmonk documentation for more details.
-5. Open the settings page of listmonk integration to enter things like url, username and password.
+5. Open the settings page of listmonk integration to enter your the listmonk list ID, listmonk server url, username and password.
 You can also enable and disable the WooCommerce and WPForms components.
 <img width="1279" alt="Screenshot 2024-01-13 at 03 58 42" src="https://github.com/post-duif/listmonk-WooCommerce-plugin/assets/126626953/5383d893-8963-41ed-9cc6-dc767782c2e7">

 ## How does the plugin work?